How to Choose the Right Driveway Alert Kit

 The Range of Wireless Driveway Alert Kits:

 Terrain, interference, and building materials will reduce the overall transmission range of the driveway alarm kit.
-Where and how you mount the sensor/transmitter, where in your home or office you place the receiver, and what is in between your receiver and transmitter will all play a major role.
+Where and how you mount the sensor/transmitter, where in your home or office you place the receiver, and what is in between your receiver and transmitter will all play a significant role.

 Driveway Monitoring Kits Features

-In our recommendations below we will cover the features of the specific model, but here we will list some basic to consider
+In our recommendations below, we will cover the features of the specific model, but here, we will list some basic to consider

-- Wireless range – discussed above, this is the line of sight range of the product
+- Wireless range – discussed above, this is the line of sight range of the product.

 - Alert sensor type